 Residuals ("Resid"): Differences between the observed and (parametrically) modeled time series for cleaned and filtered time series

 The cleaned combined time series are the result of the st-filter, ATS and PCA steps using GAMIT h-files and GIPSY STACOV files as input (sections 4&5, Figure 2).
 The individual SOPAC and JPL time series, produced through GNSS analysis described in section 2, do not go through the st-filter step.
 In the case of the SOPAC time series, the displacements and their 3x3 covariance matrices are extracted from GLOBK output files and passed through ATS.
 In the case of the JPL time series, the displacements and their 3x3 covariances matrices are extracted from the tightly-constrained STACOV files.

+The time series can be viewed on MGViz (section 12).

+Note: All time series have outliers and jumps (non-coseismic offsets) removed.
+File headers contain estimated time series model parameters.

+We also create time series with the jumps retained at the request of the Crustal Motion Model (CMM) (http://scecinfo.usc.edu/resources/data/index.html) developed under the aegis of the Southern California Earthquake Center (SCEC).

+For Global time series substitute "Global" for "WNAM"

+yyyymmddd indicates the date that the tar file was created

 6.2 Combination Time Series

 Cleaned Combination (available for all stations processed)

 WNAM_Clean_TrendNeuTimeSeries_comb_yyyymmddd.tar